-To understand the quandary that people on the autism spectrum often find themselves in, consider the following scenarios:
+To understand the dilemma that people on the autism spectrum often find themselves in, consider the following scenarios:

 - You have just been shown your new office, which consists of a cubicle lit with fluorescent lights.
-As a person on the autism spectrum, exposure to this type of lighting is like being in a room with a strobe light –fun on Halloween perhaps, but what about all day, during work?
+To a person with autism, this may feel like working under a strobe light.

 - You’re in high school.
 It’s time for a math test where each page has ten questions.
 The scratching sound made by the other students’ writing implements drives you, quite literally, to distraction.
 Not only that, but all those math questions on the test seem to jumble together.

-These three cases bear directly on the subject of self-advocacy and disclosure, since each scenario is characterized by a need to modify the situation and provide an explanation of your reason for doing so to one or more people.
-Let’s take a look at what self-advocacy and disclosure is, and what it entails.
+These three cases bear directly on the subject of self-advocacy and disclosure.
+In each scenario, the situation needs to be modified, which may require an explanation for one or more people.
+Let’s take a look at what self-advocacy and disclosure are, and what it entails.

-It is important to recognize that self-advocacy and disclosure are interrelated.
-Self-advocacy involves knowing when and how to approach others in order to negotiate desired accommodations, so as to achieve mutual understanding, fulfillment, and productivity.
+It is essential to recognize that self-advocacy and disclosure are interrelated.
+Self-advocacy involves knowing when and how to approach others to negotiate desired accommodations to achieve mutual understanding, fulfillment, and productivity.
 In the process, some degree of disclosure about oneself is usually necessary, particularly if the accommodation(s) requested requires further explanation.

-In other words, being a successful self-advocate requires one to be not only literate about one’s needs, but also knowledgeable about how to get them met in an appropriate manner.
-In the first scenario noted above, the person who understands how successful self-advocacy and disclosure work, will know to make a mental note to talk to her supervisor about modifying the lighting as soon s possible.
-She will also know that an explanation for her request for different lighting will likely be needed.
-An important part of this process involves understanding how much disclosure is necessary and/or appropriate.
-In this particular case, the woman will most likely limit disclosure to merely stating that she has sensitive eyes, as no further explanation is needed.
+In other words, being a successful self-advocate requires one verbalize one’s needs and to understand what action steps are necessary to meet those needs.
+Let’s go back to the first scenario of the lighting at work.
+Ideally, the person who understands how successful self-advocacy and disclosure work will know to make a mental note to talk to her supervisor about modifying the lighting as soon as possible.
+They will also know that an explanation for their request for different light will likely be needed.
+An important part of this process involves understanding how much disclosure is necessary and appropriate.
+In this particular case, the woman will most likely limit the disclosure to merely stating that she has sensitive eyes, as no further explanation is needed.

-Most people in the neurotypical world learn how to advocate for, and what to disclose about themselves through a combination of observation, practice, and self-reflection.
-They quickly learn not only what is appropriate to ask for, but also what to tell others about their personal lives.
-However, because of their difficulties reading nonverbal cues and comprehending other pragmatic aspects of the “hidden curriculum,” (Myles, Trautman, & Schelvan, 2004), most people on the autism spectrum need direct instruction in order to learn the important skills of self-advocacy and disclosure.
+Most neurotypical people learn how to advocate for themselves and what to disclose, through a combination of observation, practice, and self-reflection.
+However, most people on the autism spectrum need direct instruction on self-advocacy and disclosure because of their difficulties reading nonverbal cues.
 Sibley (2004) gives excellent examples of how to mentor self-advocacy and disclosure skills in graduated steps.
-In the early stages, the advocacy partner works with the advocate-in-training and models good advocacy skills by taking advantage of numerous real life situations to familiarize the chills with good self-advocacy practice.
-By the end of the process, the advocacy partner merely services as a resource to be tapped if and when needed.
+For example: in the early stages, the advocacy partner works with the advocate-in-training and models good advocacy skills.
+Real-life situations can be used to familiarize the trainee with good self-advocacy practice.
+By the end of the process, the advocacy partner merely serves as a resource to be tapped if and when needed.

 Applying Self-Advocacy and Disclosure Skills in Higher Education

-Imagine the following: In considering different colleges, a student with Asperger syndrome does research into their disability offices.
-By perusing college websites, making phone calls, and interviewing appropriate personnel, she learns about the type and level of assistance available, as well as the documentation required to access accommodations and services.
-Upon acceptance to the college of her choice, she immediately makes an appointment with the college disability counselor to disclose her condition, and to discuss how Asperger syndrome is likely to affect her schoolwork.
+Imagine the following: In considering different colleges, a student on the autism spectrum does research into their disability offices.
+Through online research, the student learns about the type and level of assistance available at different schools, as well as the documentation required to access accommodations and services.
+Upon acceptance to college, she immediately makes an appointment with the college disability counselor to disclose her condition and make arrangments.
 She then supplies the required documentation, such as a copy of her neuropsychological examination.
-Additionally, she mentions the academic accommodations that were helpful to her in high school, and inquires if the same or similar assistance may be offered at the college.
+Additionally, she mentions the academic accommodations that were helpful to her in high school and inquires if the college offers similar assistance is offered at the college.
 The student who can lay this groundwork is well on her way towards receiving needed accommodations.

-The Downside Risks of Not Learning Self-Advocacy and Disclosure Skills
+The Risks of Not Learning Self-Advocacy and Disclosure Skills

-The Role of the Individualized Education Plan in Self-Advocacy and Disclosure
+The Role of the Individualized Education Plan (IEP) in Self-Advocacy and Disclosure

 Set the Stage by Starting Early